braceio/tags/README.md

 By default, Brace Tags compiles all the .html files in your site.
 Tags places the generated site in the `_site` folder, and ignores those files during future builds.
-(In fact, it ignores all folders that start with an underscore.)

-If you want to be specific about what files to compile, or where your site gets generated, you can specify that with the `--files` and `--out` options:

-    tags build --files docs/*.html --out www/docs

-As mentioned above, you can track the changes in your site folder and re-build automatically with the `--watch` option.
-However this requires that you first install `watchdog`.

-    easy_install watchdog
-    tags build --watch

-The `serve` command will start a local webserver that you can use for testing.
+Once built, the `serve` command will start a local webserver that you can use to view the website locally with your browser.
+This is for testing only.

     tags serve